 You can’t ignore the power of podcasting.
 These audio shows have taken over the online space, gyms, cars, iPhones, tablets, everything!
-If you think it’s the right time for you to launch a podcast and become a podcaster, you’re absolutely right!
+If you think it’s the right time for you to get into podcasting and become a podcaster, you’re absolutely right!
 So let’s go through everything necessary to launch a podcast and make this process easier for you.

 Why Do Folks Love Podcasts So Much?